From EMC- and Cronin-effects to signals of quark-gluon plasma

-1.0 truecm \hbox{ \centerline{\epsfig{file=fig2.eps,width=15.0cm,clip=}}} Fig. 2 The fit of the computed $F_{2P}(x,Q^2=10~GeV^2)$ in proton by the evolution equations (21), (29) and (32) using the input Eq.
+1.0 truecm \hbox{ \centerline{\epsfig{file=fig2.eps,width=15.0cm,clip=}}} -4.0 truecm Fig. 2 The fit of the computed $F_{2P}(x,Q^2=10~GeV^2)$ in proton by the evolution equations (21), (29) and (32) using the input Eq.
 (33) (dashed curve).
 The contributions of the valence quarks are parameterized by the differences between solid and dashed curves.
 The data are taken from Ref.
-[27].
+[58].
 1.0 truecm

-1.0 truecm \hbox{ \centerline{\epsfig{file=fig3.eps,width=15.0cm,clip=}}} Fig. 3 Predictions of the evolution equations (21), (22) and (29) compared with the EMC ratio of the structure functions for various nuclei.
-The data are taken from [28,29].
-All curves are for $Q^2=10~GeV^2$
+1.0 truecm \hbox{ \centerline{\epsfig{file=fig3.eps,width=15.0cm,clip=}}} -4.0 truecm Fig. 3 Predictions of the evolution equations (21), (22) and (29) compared with the EMC ratio of the structure functions for various nuclei.
+The data are taken from [59-62].
+All curves are for $Q^2=10~GeV^2$.
+1.0 truecm

-1.0 truecm \hbox{ \centerline{\epsfig{file=fig4.eps,width=15.0cm,clip=}}} Fig. 4 Predictions of the evolution equations (21), (22) and (29) for the ratio of the unintegrated gluon distributions in Ca/D with different values of $x$ and given $k_t$.
+1.0 truecm \hbox{ \centerline{\epsfig{file=fig4.eps,width=15.0cm,clip=}}} -4.0 truecm Fig. 4 Predictions of the evolution equations (21), (22) and (29) for the ratio of the unintegrated gluon distributions in Ca/D with different values of $x$ and given $k_t$.
+1.0 truecm